How to Participate

 Visited this morning.
-All 3 appeared to be a around and some were hunting (and catching their quarries).
-Even tough the juvenile had fledged a few days ago and wasn't close by, the female, calling and with her talons out, still buzzed me anyway.
+All 3 were around, and some were hunting (and catching their quarries).
+Even though the juvenile had fledged a few days ago and wasn't close by, the female calling, and with talons out, still buzzed me anyway.

 Stopped by this am.
 Same situation.
 All 3 were away from the nest.
-I believe the juv. was atop a nearby pole the whole time.
+The juv. was atop a nearby pole the whole time.
 One of the adults--probably the female--buzzed me once or twice, still protective of its offspring as if it were still in the nest.
-I still can't believe that yesterday I saw the juv. hover above the nest for the first time, and now it has flown.
+I still can't believe that it was just yesterday that I saw the juv. hover above the nest for the first time.
+And now it has flown.

 Visited from 8:15-10:15 am.
 When I arrived the juv. was standing in the nest and flapping its wings.
 A good sign.
-As soon as I got past the gate, the female began to call, then left the nest, then wheeled above me with her talons down and open.
-She'd never done this before.
+As soon as I got past the gate, the female began to call, then left the nest, flew to where I was, and wheeled above me with her talons down and open.
+She'd never done this before (traveled that far).
 She clearly didn't want me around.
 She did this 3 times as I walked to my usual spot to observe the nest.
-She'd fly above me, return to the nest, reappraoch etc. She then returned to the nest and settled down.
+She'd fly above me, return to the nest, reapproach etc. She then returned to the nest and settled down.
 The juv. hunkered down, and only stood once while I was there.
 The male showed up once or twice.
-Several times while I was there, the female appeared to hunt over the marsh (or river).
+Several times while I was there, the female appeared to hunt over the marsh.
 She hovered with talons down.
 She never dove.
-She did appear to be over the marsh and not over the river.
 I couldn't help but wonder if she were showing the youngster how to hunt.
 Several times another Osprey or a crow approached.
 The female let out a guard call(?) each time.

 Visited from 6:30-7:30 pm.
 Usual alarm calls.
 Unlike what I've observed in the mornings, the juv. was standing upright in the nest and was visible almost the whole time I was there.
 No wing action, though.
 The marsh was much quieter (bird activity, insect activity etc.) than it is in the am.
 No sign of male.

 Observed nest from 8:15 am -9:45 am.
 The female buzzed me (circled overhead calling) twice while I was there.
-And for the first time since I started observing, she remained on the platform perch the whole time and never once visited in the nest.
-The male came by at lest once but didn't land and stay and didn't deliver food.
+And for the first time since I started observing, she remained on the platform perch the whole time and never once visited the nest.
+The male came by at least once, but didn't land and stay, and didn't deliver food.
 Another Osprey pair came pretty close to the nest at one point.
 The female watched them closely and vocalized a bit.
 The lone chick hunkered down the whole time.
 I could only see the top of its head and occasionally heard it vocalize.

 Visited 8:15-10:30 am.
 The quick transformation of the 1 juvenile still amazes me.
 Again, no sign of second chick.
 The juv. in the nest hasn't exercised his/her wings really at all when I've been there.
 Male is around nest/on nest more often now, but never stays long.
 Sometimes he appears to bring a fish to the nest only to carry it away again, and then perhaps eat it at a roost nearby.
 I've also seen him do this with a headless fish.